harshkumarchourasia/harshkumarchourasia/README.md

 # Hi there! 👋

-I'm **Harsh Kumar Chourasia**, a passionate software developer based in India, specializing in machine learning, blockchain development, and product engineering.
+I'm **Harsh Kumar Chourasia**, a passionate software developer based in India, specializing in machine learning.

-## Experience

 ### Product Engineer (Machine Learning) @ Sprinklr
 - Crafting cutting-edge machine learning solutions and playing a pivotal role in developing search products using LLM (RAG) at Sprinklr. 🤖